Universal Studios Guest Assistance Pass for Autism

-- Super Silly Fun Land: Got a Minion lover?
+Super Silly Fun Land: Got a Minion lover?
 Head to this seaside carnival straight out of the Despicable Me Movie and get your water fix!
 With more than 80 water-play features your kiddo is bound to get soaked.
 Don't worry mom and dad, there is a dry zone nearby.
 Located across from the Minions ride exit.

 Dino Play for Kids: Step into this Jurassic themed playground where kids can explore, play and learn while getting their yayas out.
 Located directly next to the entrance queue of Jurassic Park the Ride to the right.
 (Update: Currently closed due to construction 1/01/2019).

 Tips on making the most of your visit:

-- The escalators between the upper and lower park levels are very high and the incline very steep.
+The escalators between the upper and lower park levels are very high and the incline very steep.
 There is an elevator where you can catch a tram if needed to travel between the levels.
 It is located to the right before the escalators.

 Get your tickets in advance to avoid the ticket booth lines and to save a few bucks.

-Go directly to Guest Services upon entering the park to get your assistance pass.
+Go directly to Guest Services upon entering the park to get your Attraction Assistance Pass.

-- Handicap parking is conveniently located directly in front of the Main Gate/ Security check in area, just know it fills up very quickly.
+Handicap parking is conveniently located directly in front of the Main Gate/ Security check in area, just know it fills up very quickly.
 If that area is full the Frankenstein parking structure is a great backup option.